MervinPraison/PraisonAIPPT/README.md

 - Use the template file as a starting point
 - Check available examples with `--list-examples`
 - Long verses are automatically split across multiple slides
+- For PDF conversion, ensure Aspose.Slides or LibreOffice is installed
+- Use `--pdf-backend auto` for automatic backend detection
+- High quality PDFs create larger files but better visual quality

 ## 📄 License